-For investors who prefer funds over individual stocks, I’ve put together a collection of separate portfolios of funds and ETFs, each designed to mimic our main Total Return Portfolio.
+For investors who prefer funds over individual stocks, I’ve put together two portfolios of funds and ETFs, each designed to mimic our main Total Return Portfolio.
 More on that below.

 But even if you’re the sort of person who likes to mix and match funds and individual securities, I generally recommend that you start with mutual funds.
 Then add individual stocks and bonds only when you can afford to buy enough of each security without commission costs outweighing the opportunities.

 Q: I see several other model portfolios besides the Total Return Portfolio.
 Which one should I follow, or should I invest in more than one?